TwitterArchives/KYE/readme.md

 ### CONTENT WARNING: Racism and Antisemitism

 This repository contains a collection of tweets posted by Twitter troll known under the pseudonym "Know Your Enemy" for documentation purposes.
 This user is frequently suspended from the platform for racism, antisemitism, and harassment.

-This information was collected by volunteers who have been tracking abuse on Twitter's platform.

 List contains some of the identified accounts associated with the user but may be incomplete.